A general model for wildfire propagation with wind and slope: General setting

-In general, we will assume that the wildfire starts from a compact hypersurface $ S_0 $ of $ \{t=0\} $,\footnote{Throughout this work, we use the notation $ \{t=t_0\}:=\{t_0\}\times N $.} which is the boundary of the initial burned area $ B_0 \subset M $.
+In general, we will assume that the wildfire starts from a simple closed curve $ S_0 $ in $ \{t=0\} $,\footnote{Throughout this work, we use the notation $ \{t=t_0\}:=\{t_0\}\times N $.} which is the boundary of the initial burned area $ B_0 \subset M $.
 Then, given $ S_0 $ and $ F $, i.e., given the initial firefront and the velocity of the fire varying in space, direction and time, \cite{JPS} develops the ODE system that allows one to calculate the firefront at each instant of time (see also \cite{M16,M17}).
 So, our aim in this work is to find the metric $ F $ that best matches the velocities of the fire.

 \begin{rem} In practice, the choice of the oval $ \Sigma_{(t,p)} $ at each point will depend on the amount of solid and gaseous fuel, the slope of the surface and meteorological conditions such as the wind, the temperature, the amount of oxygen in the air, etc. (see, e.g., \cite{AFS,Rot}).
 In order for the model to be as realistic as possible, we must allow every parameter to vary in space and time, i.e., they may depend on $ p $ and $ t $.
 At the end, the indicatrix $ \Sigma $ of $ F $ should precisely model the infinitesimal firefront, i.e., $ \Sigma_{(t,p)} $ is what one would obtain after one time unit if the fire was spreading over a surface where every parameter (slope, wind, etc.) is constant. \end{rem}